lighthouse-web3/gitbook/interacting-with-smart-contracts/code-examples.md

 });
 ```

-* **Request Storage Status** function ask the storage status of a cid to be published on-chain if a filecoin deal was made using that cid previously.
+* **Request Storage Status** function asks the storage status of a cid to be published on-chain if a filecoin deal was made using that cid previously.
 This is achieved by an oracle mechanism running in the lighthouse node.
 This function accepts a cid as input and as a response the Status of that cid containing filecoin deal-Ids and active storage status is stored on-chain in the _statuses_ mapping variable.

 ```javascript
 const provider = new ethers.providers.Web3Provider(); // use desired provider here